theandrew168/bloggulus/README.md

 make run-local
 ```

-Otherwise, you can simply run the application normally (without OAuth configured) and use the local-only debug login.
+Otherwise, you can simply run the application normally (without OAuth configured) and use the local-only debug sign in.
 This is enabled when `ENABLE_DEBUG_AUTH` is set (which the already Makefile includes for `run` and `run-local`).

 ### Testing